 Weather can affect recharge time.
 The best results take place using direct sunlight.

 EcoFlow’s solar generators can also be recharged quickly using a standard AC wall outlet.
 Many recharge fully in less than 2 hours and charge up to 80% in an hour or less.

 You can basically recharge your EcoFlow solar generator for the rest of your work day during your lunch break.

 Some manufacturers offer extra batteries, like EcoFlow’s smart extra battery.
 The addition keeps you powered for longer, even in emergency conditions.

-As a last line of defense when you simply can’t afford to run out of power, EcoFlow’s Smart Generator (Duel-Fuel) integrates seamlessly with the DELTA Max and DELTA Pro, allowing you to keep working powered by gasoline or propane (LPG).
+As a last line of defence when you simply can’t afford to run out of power, EcoFlow’s Smart Generator (Duel-Fuel) integrates seamlessly with the DELTA Max and DELTA Pro, allowing you to keep working powered by petrol or propane (LPG).

 Solar generators are the answer to sourcing electricity for work sites where on-grid electricity isn’t an option.
 They’re also invaluable in the event of power blackouts — both at home and on-site.
 You don’t need to be at the mercy of unreliable (or unavailable) grid electricity.

 With high-capacity solar generators, you can run your power tools for hours.